• Skip to main content

 As a business leader, advisor, and renowned speaker, Juan Enriquez works directly with the CEOs of a number of Fortune 50 companies, as well as various heads of state, on how to adapt to a world where the dominant language is shifting from the digital towards the language of life.
 He is a TED All-Star with nine TED talks on a variety of subjects, as well as dozens of TEDx talks.
 Mr. Enriquez serves on multiple for-profit boards as well as a variety of non-profits including The National Academy of Sciences, The American Academy of Arts and Sciences, WGBH, The Boston Science Museum, Harvard Medical School, and Harvard’s David Rockefeller Center.
 Juan sailed around the world on an expedition that increased the number of known genes a hundredfold and was part of the peace commission that negotiated the cease fire with the Zapatistas.
 He graduated from Harvard with a B.A. and an M.B.A., both with honors.

-Filed Under: Podcasts Tagged With: AI, ethics, homo evolutis, Juan Enriquez, Right/Wrong, Tech, Technology, transhumanism
+Filed Under: Podcasts Tagged With: ethics, Tech, Technology, transhumanism

 Prof. Massimo Pigliucci: Accompany science and technology with a good dose of philosophy